Guinness Beef Stew

 • Brown in Batches: You may need to brown your beef cubes in batches.
 Overcrowding the pan will cause the meat to steam and get very wet, instead of browning it.

-• Make Extra: As delicious as beef stew is on the day you make it, it’s even better after an overnight chill in the fridge.
+• Make Extra: As delicious as Guinness beef stew is on the day you make it, it’s even better the next day, after an overnight chill in the fridge in an airtight container.
 Stew that has had a chance to rest in the refrigerator for several hours or overnight has more time to meld and blend the flavors.
 So I always recommend making enough for leftovers.

 close up shot of guinness beef stew in a bowl.

-Serving Guinness beef stew is a breeze, and pairing it with the right sides makes it even better!
-Start with Orange Glazed Dinner Rolls – their sweet and rich flavor is always a hit.
-Add a Radish and Cucumber Salad with a creamy, crunchy texture and a zesty yogurt dressing for a refreshing touch.
-A medley of Roasted Green Beans, Squash, and Tomatoes complements the stew’s rich savoriness perfectly.
-And don’t forget the classic favorite – Mashed Potatoes!
+Serving Guinness beef stew with the right sides makes it even better!
+Start with Irish soda bread or dinner rolls and add a radish and cucumber salad with a creamy, crunchy texture and a zesty yogurt dressing for a refreshing touch.
+A medley of roasted green beans with squash and tomatoes complements the stew’s rich savoriness perfectly.
+And don’t forget the classic favorite – mashed potatoes!

 How to Store and Reheat Leftovers

-• Leftovers can be stored in the refrigerator, covered for up to 3 days, or frozen for up to 3 months.
+• Freezer: Freeze in an airtight container for 2 to 3 months.
 Thaw overnight in the refrigerator before reheating.

 Ingredients